 Sarah Carlson currently supports the buying division at Bergdorf Goodman and was previously a 2022 TEDx speaker.
 Past accolades include featured in the New York Times for her finalist-placing case study work through the Fashion Scholarship Fund, as well as a NRF Foundation Next Generation Semifinalist.
 She was also a ’21-’22 mentee within the Women@Dior cohort with Christian Dior and UNESCO,

 Years of mood-boarding and flipping through fashion magazines throughout my youth prompted me to start a blog, Styles of Sarah: Heart and Seoul, using the site name and tagline to allude to my passion and life philosophy.
 In my free time, I also enjoy running and listening to classic rock – both of which teach me to embrace adventure and tune into my surroundings.

 Optimistic and upbeat, I find myself at my best wearing statement jewelry and sporting a crisp, winged cat-eye.

-I remember my early years as a tomboy; that is, I refused to own dresses, only wore knee-length cotton or basketball shorts, and dismissed the idea of wearing pink.
+I remember my early years as a tomboy, when I refused to own dresses and only wore basketball shorts (also dismissed the idea of wearing pink and sequins) to mimic my tomboy cousins.
 In third grade, however, my grandmother started taking me on shopping trips at the mall.
-She showed me the joy in clothes, and her eye for style drew me to fashion: an outlet where I found my voice and discovered what makes me unique.
+She showed me the joy in clothes, and her eye for style drew me to fashion.
 I later stumbled upon the show Project Runway through a family friend and have yet to go back.

 I would love to hear from you!